Research & Development

 Identifying similar documents is an ancillary task for a search engine.

-Giving in input a seed document and returning a set of similar results is not a trivial task.
+Giving in input to a seed document and returning a set of similar results is not a trivial task.

-This can be improved if we can model the document content extracting the key concepts rather than mere keywords.
+This can be improved if we can model the document content by extracting the key concepts rather than mere keywords.

 Search engines are the natural place to build recommenders as a lot of information is already in there, ready to be used.

-Collaborative filtering, content based and hybrid approaches are explored to provide the most suitable way to apply to various domains.
+Collaborative filtering, content-based and hybrid approaches are explored to provide the most suitable way to apply to various domains.